ewjay/fapiwiki/Editors-Draft-00.md

 ##Foreword

-OIDF (OpenID Foundation) is an international standardizing body comprised by over 160 participating entities (working group participants).
-The work of preparing international standards is carried out through OIDF working groups according to OpenID Process.
-Each participants interested in a subject for which a working group has been established has the right to be represented on that working group.
+OIDF (OpenID Foundation) is an international standardizing body comprised by over 160 participating entities (work group participants).
+The work of preparing international standards is carried out through OIDF work groups according to OpenID Process.
+Each participants interested in a subject for which a work group has been established has the right to be represented on that work group.
 International organizations, governmental and non-governmental, in liaison with OIDF, also take part in the work.
 OIDF collaborates closely with other standardizing bodies in the related fields.

-International standards are drafted in accordance with the rules given in the OpenID Process.
+OpenID Foundation standards are drafted in accordance with the rules given in the OpenID Process.

-The main task of working group is to prepare Implementers Draft and Final Draft.
-Final Draft adopted by the Working Group through consensus are circulated to the OIDF members for voting.
-Publication as an OIDF Standard requires approval by at least 50 % of the member bodies casting a vote.
+The main task of work group is to prepare Implementers Draft and Final Draft.
+Final Draft adopted by the Work Group through consensus are circulated publicly for the public review for 60 days and for the OIDF members for voting.
+Publication as an OIDF Standard requires approval by at least 50 % of the members casting a vote.

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 OIDF shall not be held responsible for identifying any or all such patent rights.

+Financial API - Part 1: Read Only APIs was prepared by OpenID Foundation Financial API Work Group.

 Financial API consists of the following parts, under the general title Financial Services — Financial API: